uchicago-2025-capp30122/30122-project-zip-link/README.md

 ## Data Integration
 All datasets are linked by ZIP code.

+## Acknowledgement
-Thank you so much to James Turk, our CAPP 122 lecturer, for making this journey so fruitful and supporting us as we set out on this project.
-Hope you enjoy interacting with this visualization!
+Thank you so much to James Turk, our CAPP 122 lecturer, and to Hieu Nguyen, our CAPP122 TA, for supporting and helping us as we set out on this project.
+We couldn't have done this without them, and are incredibly grateful :)